 As the kite gains altitude, let the line back out.
 If you are still having trouble, have your child run with the kite and watch for odd movements.
 If the kite is spinning or swaying, it may not be assembled correctly.

 If the thought of your Nintendo DS-playing, dirt bike-racing child being entertained by a simple diamond kite makes you laugh, Trennepohl says there still might be hope for kiting in your future.

 Sport kiting is the extreme version of kite flying, done with multiple lines on one kite.
 More lines allow the flier to control the movement of the kite, making it dip and dive.
 This version of kite flying is action-packed – and Trennepohl’s personal favorite.

-If you’re interested in learning about sport kiting or you just want to get together with other families out testing the wind, Jon and Marianne, along with other kiters, gather Wednesdays at the south side (Six Mile Road) of Schoolcraft College in Livonia.
+If you’re interested in learning about sport kiting or you just want to get together with other families out testing the wind, Jon and Marianne, along with other kiters, gather Wednesdays at the north side (Six Mile Road) of Schoolcraft College in Livonia.
 Newcomers are always welcomed and encouraged.
 To learn more about the events, call Kites and Fun Things at 734-454-3760.

 This post was originally published in 2013 and has been updated for 2016.